-Unless your cat is a hairless breed, chances are you’ll be able to notice if your pet is experiencing any fur loss, officially known as alopecia in cats.
+Unless your cat is a hairless breed, chances are you’ll be able to notice if your pet is experiencing any fur loss over and above normal shedding, which is officially known as alopecia in cats.
 The baldness can be partial or complete, random or in a pattern, and occur fast or slow.
 The following conditions all list fur loss as a symptom:

 - Anxiety disorders and stress can cause a cat to over-groom.

-- Hyperthyroidism has the side effect of alopecia.
+- Hyperthyroidism has the potential side effect of alopecia.

 - Food allergies and environmental allergies may also cause excessive itching, which can lead to fur loss.

-- Ringworm, a parasitic fungal infection, has fur loss in a circular pattern as a primary symptom.
+- Ringworm, a parasitic fungal infection, has fur loss which may occur in a circular pattern as a primary symptom.

 - Mange is a condition caused by mites; cats suffering from it frequently experience alopecia.

-Treatment: Make an appointment with your vet; all of the above medical conditions require medications prescribed by a veterinarian to treat.
+Make an appointment with your vet; almost all of the above medical conditions require medications prescribed by a veterinarian to treat.

 Oily or Greasy Fur in Cats

-As a cat ages, grooming can become difficult due to joint conditions like osteoarthritis and hip dysplasia.
-Senior cats sometimes lose interest in grooming themselves as well.
+As a cat ages, grooming can become difficult due to joint conditions like osteoarthritis.
+Senior cats sometimes lose interest in grooming themselves as well, particularly if they are sick.
+Obese cats may also find it hard to self-groom.
 Fur can change in texture and become greasy or oily, often appearing spiky or clumped together.
 This is due to an increase or lack of distribution of the natural oils in the cat’s fur.
 Conditions like the following can cause this change:

-- Hyperthyroidism causes hormone imbalances; this can change your pet’s fur texture.
+- Hyperthyroidism is a hormone imbalance; this can change your pet’s fur texture.